mhberro/mywebsite/content/authors/admin/_index.md

 - Visitors
 ---

+Mo Berro is a data scientist with HMS, specializing in

+Mo Berro is a professor of artificial intelligence at the Stanford AI Lab.
+His research interests include distributed robotics, mobile computing and programmable matter.
+He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

 Mo Berro is a data scientist with over 11 years of professional experience, including 7+ years of work experience in software engineering, 7+ years with enterprise databases and data warehouse management and query languages, 4+ years in cloud computing, 4+ years in advanced analytics, and 3+ years in a leadership capacity.